{{{ SASKYA FUN SANG }}}

 Women, bodies, gender, sex, sexuality, orgasm, boobs, nipples, vaginas, vulvas, clitoris, puta, sluts, language, weight, layers of skin, volume, imperfections, empowerment, disobedience, excess, moans, fluids, energy, love, sisters, baggage, pain, loss, strength, courage, womanhood, voices, honesty, transparency, sharing, feelings, hornyness, emotions, foreplay, relationships, broken hearts, tears, blood, bruises, legs, mouths, kisses, lovers, darkness, sensitivity, sensibility, non-binary, sunlight, rain, difficult women, femmes, liars, lies, wetness, marks, scars, curves, lips, touch, contact, hugs, preconceptions, nudity, shame, misunderstandings, fucking technology, dating apps, nasty women, eating disorders, self-harm, self-esteem, mujeres difíciles, expectations, disappointments, survival, safety, pleasure, innocence, guilt, sins, sinners, the female gaze, fears, gold, beauty, perverts, cunts, feminism, FEMINIST.

-Saskya Fun Sang (1991) is a multidisciplinary artist and art educator from Guayaquil, Ecuador.
+Saskya Fun Sang (1991) is an interdisciplinary artist and educator from Guayaquil, Ecuador.

-Her artistic practice is primarily focused around gender and women issues, feminism, and the female body.
-Her work has been shown in and outside Ecuador in spaces such as +ARTE Galería Taller, Centro de Arte Contemporáneo and Arte Actual FLACSO in Quito, VIOLENTA and DPM Galería in Guayaquil, Woman Made Gallery and OPEN Center for the Arts in Chicago, St. Louis Artists’ Guild in St. Louis and she has been part of +ARTE Galería’s booth in Contemporary art fairs such as PaRc Lima in Perú, ChACO in Chile. and PINTA in Miami.
+Her artistic work has been shown in and outside Ecuador in spaces such as +ARTE Galería, Centro de Arte Contemporáneo, and Arte Actual FLACSO in Quito, VIOLENTA and DPM Galería in Guayaquil, Woman Made Gallery, and OPEN Center for the Arts in Chicago, and St. Louis Artists’ Guild in St. Louis.
+Saskya has also been part of +ARTE Galería’s booth in Contemporary art fairs such as PaRc Lima in Perú, ChACO in Chile and PINTA in Miami, while her curatorial projects have been shown in MEDIAAGUA, Q Galería, and Centro de Arte Contemporáneo in Quito.

-Saskya is currently a Fiber Arts teacher at Universidad San Francisco de Quito.
+Saskya is currently a Visual Arts Professor at Universidad San Francisco de Quito.

 Living and working (and crying and laughing) in Ecuador.